Ruby777/JoyDelights/README.md

 * Check the About section for a brief history about the Chef
 * Select Gallery to see a sample of cake designs available, depending on the occasion.
 * Call or Email the Chef with your selection and any other comments, specific to the occasion.
-* Custom designs can also be made upon request
+* Custom designs can also be made upon request.
-* Voila!

 ## Setup
 * HTML